dashalary/gifts-wishlist/README.md

 ## Installation

-You will need to install the necessary gems to run the application.
+You will need to install the necessary gems to run the application, such as Bcrypt and Shotgun.
 Please run the following line in your terminal: